Eigenfunctions and Random Waves in the Benjamini-Schramm limit: Benjamini-Schramm convergence and Invariant Random Subgroups

 \section{Benjamini-Schramm convergence and Invariant Random Subgroups}

+Let us start by giving an imprecise but quick explanation on the core notion of Benjamini-Schramm convergence of finite volume Riemannian manifolds and also on BS limits of a sequence of finite volume manifolds endowed with smooth functions.
+We say that two large volume manifolds $M$ and $N$ are BS close, if for some large radius $R>0$, the distribution of $R$-balls centered at a volume-random point of $N$ and a volume-random point of $M$, are close.
+This means that by picking independently randomly a large number of points in $M$ and $N$, considering the $R$-balls around these points as metric spaces, and allowing small distortions in the geometry, we can not statistically distinguish $M$ and $N$.
+For instance, if both $M$ and $N$ are finite volume quotients of the same hyperbolic space $X$, and their infimal injectivity radius is large as well, then these balls will all be isometric to the corresponding ball in $X$, hence they are close.

+This distance notion can be made precise, and then we say that $M_{n}$ is BS convergent if it converges in this metric.
+The limiting object is a random rooted manifold, which can be best seen from the abstract (and precise) definition below.

+When we also put smooth functions $\phi_{n}:M_{n}\rightarrow R$, the notion of BS convergence stays the same, but we also look at the decoration of the $R$-balls around random points of $M_{n}$ coming from $\phi_{n}$.
+So, the limit will be a decorated random rooted manifold.
+When the manifolds $M_{n}$ without decoration BS converge to a fixed homegeneous space $X$, it is the functions $\phi_{n}$ that carry the interesting information on $M_{n}$.
+In this case the limit of the manifolds will be the fixed $X$, and $\phi_{n}$ will turn into a random function on $X$, that, by nature, will be invariant to isometries of $X$, in distribution.

+The limiting functions will sense how $\phi_{n}$ looked locally from a random point of $M_{n}$.
+We lose some properties in this limiting process, e.g. the limit of $L^{2}$ functions with norm $1$, will not be $L^{2}$ in the limit, it will be an invariant random wave on $X$ and the role of the $L^{2}$ norm will be taken by the expected value of the square of the value of this wave at the origin of $X$.

+Let us now give precise definitions.
 Consider the space $\mathcal{M}^d$ of pointed, connected, complete Riemannian manifolds of dimension $d$ up to pointed isometries, with its {\it smooth topology,} see \cite[\S A.1]{AbertBiringer}.
 In this topology, two pointed manifolds $(M,p)$ and $(N,q)$ are close if there are compact subsets of $M$ and $N$ containing large radius neighborhoods of the base points that are diffeomorphic via a map that is $C^\infty$-close to an isometry.
+More precisely: a sequence of pointed Riemannian manifolds $(M_n , p_n)$ $C^\infty$-converges toward $(M, p)$ if for every radius $R>0$, there is a sequence of maps $f_n : B_M (p,R) \to M_n$ with $f_n (p) = p_n$ such that the Riemannian metric $f^* m_n$ on the metric ball $B_M (p , R)$ inside $M$, pulled back from the Riemannian metric $m_n$ on $M_n$, converges to the restriction of the Riemannian metric $m$ on $M$ in $C^\infty$-topology.
+It can be proved that the smooth topology on $\mathcal{M}^d$ is induced by a Polish topology, i.e. the space $\mathcal{M}^d$ is separable and completely metrizable; see \cite[\S A.2]{AbertBiringer} or \cite{CandelAlvarezLopezBarralLijo} for a proof of this result; we elaborate on this below.
+The space $\mathcal{M}^d$ is not compact but Cheeger's compactness theorem implies that the subspace that consists of pointed manifolds $(M,p)$ with uniformly bounded geometry is a compact subspace; see \cite[\S A.1]{AbertBiringer}.

 Suppose $M$ is a compact connected complete Riemannian $d$-manifold.
 Pushing forward the normalized Riemannian volume measure under the map